nvandeweerd/fsca/README.md

 # Licence

-This package is distributed with an MIT license, which means that anyone is free to use or modify the contents.
-In such cases, please include the following citation:
+Copyright (c) 2021 Centre for English Corpus Linguistics, Université catholique de Louvain
+Author: Nathan Vandeweerd
+Contact: <cecl@uclouvain.be>

+This package is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+When using this package please include the following citation:

-> Vandeweerd, N. (in press). *fsca: French syntactic complexity
+> Vandeweerd N (in press). *fsca: French syntactic complexity analyzer.*
-> analyzer.* International Journal of Learner Corpus Research.
+> International Journal of Learner Corpus Research.

+You should have received a copy of the GNU General Public License along with this package.
+If not, see <http://www.gnu.org/licenses/>.

 # Installation